catchshashank/optimal-stopping/notebooks/code-walkthrough.md

 >  - The dataset is in *diarized* format — each row is a separate speech turn labelled by speaker ("Speaker 0" = salesperson, "Speaker 1" = customer).
 >  - Every speech turn is timestamped and labelled by the final outcome, so that the model can learn from each partial transcript prefix whether the reward-maximizing action is to "wait" or "quit", given the call’s eventual outcome and timing.

+#### **Outcome Labels in Paper:**

+The outcome label (is_sale or not) comes from the CRM / call logging system at the firm, not from any model or annotation process.
+The paper describes this process partially in `Section 4.1`:

+> In addition, we observe the salesperson’s identifier, the call outcome (i.e., whether the call resulted in a sale based on the consumer
+> confirming the energy contract, hereafter call success), and metadata such as the call start and end times.

+So is_sale = 1 was recorded when the consumer verbally confirmed the energy contract during the call.
+This was captured automatically by the firm's operational system alongside the transcript.
+The dataset also includes the salesperson identifier and call start/end times as co-recorded metadata.

 ---

 ### Block 3 · Splitting Data into Train, Validation, and Test Sets